SpockBauru/IO_Translation/README.md

 - Righ now we need help to translate the story and sex dialogues.
 They are in the files `Text\ADV_ManualTranslations.txt` and `Text\POSITIONS_ManualTranslations.txt` respectively.
   - Inside these files you will see commented lines and uncommented lines.
 Uncommented lines (without `//` in the beginning) were already translated by some good soul.
 Commented lines were translated by machine, and must be properly translated by a good human being.
   - To add a translation, first make a proper manual translation of the text on a commented line.
 After finished, uncomment the line and it will be considered as translated.
 The goal is to translate everything!
- - After edited the file, use the tool [TranslateRedirectedResources.exe](https://github.com/SpockBauru/SpockPlugins_Miconisomi/releases/tag/r9) to sent your translations to the RedirectedResources file.
+ - If you want to see the changes in your game, use the tool [TranslateRedirectedResources.exe](https://github.com/SpockBauru/SpockPlugins_Miconisomi/releases/tag/r9) to send your translations to the RedirectedResources file.

 <!---